Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-First thing you'll notice is that this endpoint requires authentication, which is done by passing a `key` parameter in the URL.
-One can assume that it corresponds to some sort of API key which is meant to identify a particular client and maybe even rotate over time — however, I found that it's actually a static value that never changes.
-This means that it's safe to simply hard code it as part of the URL.
+First thing you'll notice is that this endpoint requires an API key, which is done by passing the `key` parameter in the URL.
+Each YouTube client has its own key assigned to it, but I found that the endpoint doesn't actually validate it beyond making sure it's one of the known values.
+The key also doesn't change, so it's safe to simple hard code it as part of the URL.

 The request body itself is a JSON object with two top-level properties: `videoId` and `context`.
 The former is pretty self-explanatory — it's the 11-character ID of the video you want to retrieve the metadata for.
 The latter is more complicated, however, as it represents a container for various information that YouTube uses to tailor the response to the client's preferences and capabilities.